-The chair of governors, or another nominated governor, will convene a CAP comprising:

-Three members of the governing board.
+The chair of governors, or another nominated governor, will convene a CAP comprising of three members of the governing board.

-If the whole governing board is aware of the substance of a complaint before the CAP has been completed, an independent panel should be arranged to hear the complaint.
+If the whole governing board is aware of the substance of a complaint before the CAP has been completed, an independent panel will be arranged to hear the complaint.